What is a checking account?

 Common checking account fees

 When shopping around for the right checking account, pay attention to what fees may be charged.
-While free checking accounts are widely available, many checking accounts do charge fees, and some common ones include:
+While free checking accounts are widely available, many checking accounts charge fees.
+Some common ones include:

-- ATM fees: Your bank may provide its own ATMs or give you access to a network of fee-free ATMs like Allpoint or MoneyPass.
+- ATM fees.
+Your bank may provide its own ATMs or give you access to a network of fee-free ATMs, like Allpoint or MoneyPass.
 Using ATMs outside the network could result in fees from your bank as well as the ATM owner.
-Some banks reimburse up to a set amount of these fees each month, and you can also avoid them by getting cash back from a debit card purchase instead of using an ATM.
+Some banks reimburse up to a set amount of these fees each month.

 Types of checking accounts

-Interest-bearing checking accounts often allow you to earn a certain APY in exchange for having your paycheck directly deposited or making a minimum number of monthly debit card transactions.
-The APYs earned by many interest checking accounts, however, are only a fraction of what many high-yield savings accounts earn.
+- Interest checking.
+Interest-bearing checking accounts often allow you to earn an APY, usually in exchange for having your paycheck directly deposited or making a minimum number of monthly debit card transactions.

-Often available to students in their teens or 20s, these accounts can offer valuable perks to anyone learning to manage their money, such as overdraft forgiveness, free checks, no maintenance fees or the reimbursement of ATM fees.
+- Student checking accounts.
+Often available to students in their teens and 20s, the best student checking accounts offer perks to anyone learning to manage their money.

+- Second-chance checking.
 Anyone who has been denied a traditional checking account based on a history of excessive overdrafts or unpaid overdrawn balances might consider a second-chance checking account.
-These accounts often impose certain restrictions and fees, yet some allow customers to move to a traditional checking account after handling the second-chance account responsibly for a defined period.

 How to choose a checking account

-- These fees can eat away at your balance over time, but it’s not hard to find a free checking account that doesn’t charge these fees.
-Those that charge service fees often make them easy to avoid when you maintain a set minimum balance.
+To settle on a checking account, consider which type is best for you, then evaluate the finer details.
+Monthly maintenance fees: These fees can eat away at your balance over time — luckily it’s not hard to find a free checking account that doesn’t charge these fees.

 How to open a checking account

-Review the latest statement from your old bank to ensure you haven’t missed transferring any automated payments from the old account to the new one.
-Also, update your employer’s payroll manager with your new account information to ensure your direct payroll deposit goes to the correct account.
+- Review your old account’s transactions.
+Transfer any automated payments from the old account to the new one.
+Update your employer’s payroll manager with your new account information to ensure your direct payroll deposit goes to the correct account.
 Human resources can usually help make that change.

+- Close your unused account.
 Once a couple of months have passed with no automatic bill payments from your old account, you should be ready to close it and continue on with only the new checking account.
+If your old account charges a monthly fee though, make sure you continue to meet the requirements to waive it while you wait to close the account.